conan-io/docs/server.rst

 Server configuration
 --------------------
 Your server configuration lives in ``~/.conan_server/server.conf``.
 You can change values there, prior to launching the server.
-Not that the server is not reloaded when the values are changed.
+Note that the server is not reloaded when the values are changed.
 You have to stop and restart it manually.

 TODO: explain server settings